daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 cd playground-jupyter-notebook
 ```

-Download the bank campaign dataset you are going to perform data tasks on which is in CSV format, from the GitHub repo [here](https://github.com/c0d33ngr/playground-duckdb/blob/main/bank_marketing.csv).
+Download the airplane crash dataset you are going to perform some data visualization tasks on which is in CSV format, from the GitHub repo [here](https://github.com/c0d33ngr/playground-jupyter-notebook/blob/main/Airplane_Crashes_and_Fatalities_Since_1908.csv).

 Note: It has to be in the directory of your clone repository.
 In my case, it's inside `playground-jupyter-notebook`.